 The Leibniz Association connects 93 independent research institutions which focus on the natural, engineering and environmental sciences via economics, spatial and social sciences to the humanities.
 With 18,141 workers including 9872 researchers, its budget sums up to around 1.9 Billion euros.
 Leibniz institutions form collaborative research networks to address current scientific and socially-relevant issues.
 In 2017, Leibniz institutions were involved in more than 4,851 international collaborations in 170 different countries.

 Helmholtz Association of National Research Centres (HGF)

-With more than 38,000 staff in 18 scientific-technical and biological-medical research centres and an approximate budget of more than 4 billion euros, the Helmholtz Association is Germany’s largest research organization.
+With more than 39,193 staff in 18 scientific-technical and biological-medical research centres and an approximate budget of 4.5 billion euros, the Helmholtz Association is Germany’s leading research organization.
 Its work is divided into six strategic research fields: Energy; Earth and Environment; Health; Key Technologies; Structure of Matter; and Aeronautics, Space and Transport.
-Innovation driven Initiative for the Development and Integration of Indian and European Research by the name INNO INDIGO has been launched in the year 2013.
+400 new patents are filed every year and annually there are about 2000 collaborative projects with industry with revenues of approximately 162 Million euros in 2014.

 The German Centre for Research and Innovation New Delhi is a 'one-stop shop' for students, researchers and potential partner institutions in India.
 DWIH will disseminate information about higher education, research landscape and funding sources in Germany.